Find short-term health insurance in Nevada.

 Yes.
-As of 2022, there were at least five insurers offering short-term health insurance in Nevada.
+As of 2023, there were at least six insurers offering short-term health insurance in Nevada.

 The Nevada Division of Insurance maintains a web page with FAQs about short-term plans, and cautions consumers to fully understand the coverage options available to them.